openstack/nova-specs/specs/wallaby/approved/configurable-instance-hostnames.rst

 ``-{idx}``, where ``{idx}`` is a 1-based index.
 If the combined name and suffix would exceed the 63 character limit, the name will be rejected.

+The ``OS-EXT-SRV-ATTR:hostname`` instance attribute, which is currently admin-only, will now be shown for non-admin users, since it doesn't make sense to allow users to configure the value but not see it.

 Alternatives
 ------------